-- You can use the fuser command to extract process information about the mounted filesystem, but you cannot extract process information about the file or the directory. - When a CXFS mount is performed on a mirror volume created by XVM, the AIX system goes into panic status.
-The mirror volume cannot be mounted on the AIX CXFS system. - The AIX node does not automatically detect the worldwide port number (WWPN).
+- You can use the fuser command to extract process information about the mounted filesystem, but you cannot extract process information about the file or the directory. - The AIX node does not automatically detect the worldwide port number (WWPN).
 In order to use I/O fencing, you must list the WWPN in the /etc/fencing.conf file.
-See "License Keys" on page 9. - If your users want to use a file size/offset maximum greater than 1 GB, you must change their user properties to allow files of unlimited size.
+See "I/O Fencing for AIX" on page 40. - If your users want to use a file size/offset maximum greater than 1 GB, you must change their user properties to allow files of unlimited size.
 To do this, use the smit command.
 For more information, see the smit man page. - By default, the maximum request size for direct I/O is 512 MB (524288 KB).
 A direct I/O request larger than 512 MB will revert to buffered I/O. However, you can change the maximum XVM direct memory access (DMA) size to improve direct I/O performance.
-To do this, use the chdev command to modify the xvm_maxdmasz attribute.
+To do this, use the chdev command to modify the xvm\maxdmasz attribute.
 The actual maximum limit will always be 4 KB less than any of the supplied or displayed values (for example, the default is actually 512 MB minus 4 KB).